abbaspour/auth0-custom-domain-reverse-proxy-collection/haproxy/README.md

 HAProxy is configured to:
 - Listen on port 8080 for HTTP traffic and redirect it to HTTPS
 - Listen on port 8443 for HTTPS traffic and proxy it to Auth0
-- Use Let's Encrypt SSL certificates
 - Add the required `cname-api-key` header to requests to Auth0

 ## Prerequisites

 - HAProxy installed on your system
-- Let's Encrypt certificates for your domain
 - Environment variables set in `.env` file (created by Terraform)

 ## Setup